HankB/event-driven-HC-SR04/README.md

 ## Status

+* 205-01-14 Testing at ~105 inches there are occasional outliers (2 of 50) but most readings look reasonable.
+This is considerec complete pending further testing.
 * 2024-06-27 Testing at greater distance.
 50 consecutive readings are all over the place.
 * 2024-06-24 Code seems to be working well, albeit only tested in a Pi 3B and at distances ranging from 1-2 feet.
 Need to test on a Pi Zero and at other distances.
 It would be interesting to try on a Pi 5 as well.
 * 2024-11-23 Back to working on this.
 Need to do more testing and perhaps calibration.